-Michael Mithoff serves as a managing director at Salient.
+Michael Mithoff serves as a Managing Director at Americana Partners.

 Previously from 2000 to 2002, Michael practiced law in the mergers and acquisitions department of Milbank Tweed Hadley and McCloy followed by 3 years in the corporate restructuring section at Dewey Ballantine’s Houston office before launching his investment firm.
 Michael served as president of Teton Strategic Investments, Inc., which he founded in 2006 and sold to Salient in 2013, to manage his family’s investment office as well as advise a number of other families in connection with portfolio allocation and management.
 Prior to Teton and until its sale , Michael served as outside chairman of the Advisory Board of Houston Global Investors, LLC, an asset management firm which focuses on the construction of global equity portfolios.